Albert0i/RU204/articleOnIndex.md

 ### Prologue

 RDBMS can not do without index.
 Simply put, we create table with primary key and forget thereupon...
 Only when our app yields poor performance do we remember the index.
-This article discusses some interesting aspects on index and also makes in depth exploration on [multi-column index](https://dev.mysql.com/doc/refman/8.4/en/multiple-column-indexes.html), [partial index](https://medium.com/nazar-io/partial-index-186e42c4207f), [fulltext index](https://dev.mysql.com/doc/refman/8.4/en/fulltext-search.html), [data partitioning](https://dev.mysql.com/doc/refman/8.4/en/partitioning.html) and hash index using [MySQL 8](https://dev.mysql.com/downloads/mysql/8.0.html).
+This article discusses some interesting aspects on index and also makes exploration on [multi-column index](https://dev.mysql.com/doc/refman/8.4/en/multiple-column-indexes.html), [partial index](https://medium.com/nazar-io/partial-index-186e42c4207f), [fulltext index](https://dev.mysql.com/doc/refman/8.4/en/fulltext-search.html), [data partitioning](https://dev.mysql.com/doc/refman/8.4/en/partitioning.html) and hash index using [MySQL 8](https://dev.mysql.com/downloads/mysql/8.0.html).

 All sample codes are credited to [ChatGPT](https://openai.com/chatgpt/), an AI language model developed by [OpenAI](https://openai.com/).